What Is The EPA Fine For Removing Your DPF Filter Short Answer:

 According to Section 203 of The Clean Air Act, it is illegal to tamper with, remove or be involved in the deletion knowingly or unknowingly of the DPF system

-of a truck.
-What this means is that the law will face you for not only the removal but also the physical alteration of the DPF.
+What this means is that you may face penalties under the law will for not only the removal but also the physical alteration of the DPF.
 Furthermore, it is also illegal to use a DPF removal service provider to do this for you.

 On the EPA fine, you need to note that it varies depending on several things including:

 - The intent to remove or tamper with the DPF

 - The weight of the vehicle

 So, what is the fine for removing DPF filter?
 For example, a consumer truck owner will have to part with at least $2500 per single truck while a large company will part with hundreds of thousands or even millions.
 For instance, a carrier in California was hit with a $400,000 fine due to DPF violations.

 203(a)(3) of the CAA makes it unlawful for: “(A) any person to remove or render inoperative any device or element of design installed on or in a motor vehicle or motor vehicle engine in compliance with regulations under [Title II ofthe CAA] prior to its sale and delivery to the ultimate purchaser, or for any person knowingly to remove or render inoperative any such device or element of design after such sale and distribution to the ultimate purchaser;